Take a hike: Popular Yukon Hiking website becoming hardcopy guidebook - Yukon News

 The guide recommends research in a book, but also buying a topographic map in advance and consulting with someone who has already travelled the route.

-Completing the impressive list of hikes on the Yukon Hiking site has resulted in a few adventures over the years for the Marjanovics – even when conditions didn’t allow a completed objective.
-In particular, Meghan said she always has a memory for unusual weather.
+Completing the impressive list of hikes on the Yukon Hiking site has resulted in a few adventures for the Marjanovics – even when conditions didn’t allow a completed objective.
+In particular, Meghan says she always has a memory for unusual weather.

-In June last year her sister visited and the pair headed to the Bock’s Lake Area near Kluane Lake.
-Overnight they were greeted by a foot of snow.
+In June last year her sister visited and the pair headed to the Bock’s Lake Area near Kluane Lake and woke to a foot of snow.

 “So that was a fun memory, although it kind of thwarted a few of our day hike plans from our camp, but we still had a great time,” she said.
 “We get snowed on in July sometimes, it just happens.
 But you know, snowstorms in the mountains can kind of make things exciting.”